Skip to content

 blocksKafkaProducerClient kafka.KafkaAsyncProducerI // Kafka producer for blocks

-banList BanListI // Interface for banned peers
+banList BanListI // List of banned peers

 banChan chan BanEvent // Channel for ban events